aloksh85/CarND-Traffic-Sign-Classifier-Project/ProjectWriteUp/Writeup.md

 ![alt text][new_image4] ![alt text][new_image5] ![alt text][new_image6]
 ![alt text][new_image7]

-Image 1 - This road work traffic sign is similar to few other traffic signs like right of way at next intersection  and fewer training examples.
+* Image 1 - Road work sign is similar to few other traffic signs like right of way at next intersection  and fewer training examples.
 So the classifier can predict it incorect

-Image 2 -
+* Image 2 - No passing sign - the image is rotated which can cause problems
+* Image 3 - Pedestrian crossing sign can get confused with other similar signs
+* Image 4 - Right of way at next intersection - should be easily classified.
+* Image 5 - Slippery road sign is covered with snow.
+Hence difficult to classify
+* Image 6 - 70km/h speed limit - should be easy to classify
+* Image 7 - No Entry sign should be easy to classify

 ####2.
 Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).

 Here are the results of the prediction: